estii20/water-cycle-quiz/README.md

 - Offer children the opportunity to practise their knowledge.
 - Support teachers in explaining the concepts and testing students.
 - Provide a fun learning tool which children enjoy learning.
-- Help children with different learning styles a different way of understanding the water cycle.
+- Help children with different learning styles, a different way of understanding the water cycle.
 - Give teachers a tool to know what the children understand.

 ### Skeleton